 12 million student learners per year on field trips

-AZA-accredited zoos and aquariums provide around 176,000 jobs in the US.
+AZA-accredited zoos and aquariums support around 198,000 jobs in the US.

-AZA-accredited facilities serve more than 183 million visitors each year.
+AZA-accredited facilities serve more than 200 million visitors each year worldwide.

-The Association of Zoos & Aquariums provides its members with the services, high standards, best practices, and program coordination to be leaders in animal welfare, public engagement, and the conservation of species.
+The Association of Zoos and Aquariums helps its members and the animals in their care thrive by providing services advancing animal welfare, public engagement and the conservation of wildlife.

 “In any business, you want to be the best at what you do in your field.
 Being an AZA member places me and the institution I work for in the top category for zoos & aquariums.”